(1) For NVIDIA's classical-quantum computer integration, see

 Device

-CUDA was introduced in 2007 when NVIDIA's GPU was the GeForce 8 and AI was not on the tip of everyone's tongue.
-Unlike a CPU, which may contain a dozen or more cores for general data processing, a GPU can contain thousands of CUDA cores that perform a single multiply-and-accumulate calculation in parallel for graphics rendering and high-performance computing.
+CUDA was introduced in 2007 when NVIDIA's GPU was the GeForce 8 and AI was hardly on the tip of everyone's tongue.
+Unlike a CPU, which contains a handful of cores for general data processing, a GPU can contain thousands of CUDA cores each performing a single multiply-and-accumulate calculation in parallel for graphics and high-performance computing.
 See

 CUDA core.

 Tensor core).
-However, CUDA was created for general-purpose parallel computing, and CUDA programming is commonly used to efficiently control the Tensor cores.
+All new NVIDIA GPUs contain both CUDA and Tensor cores, as well as cores dedicated to ray tracing.
+Because CUDA was created for general-purpose parallel computing, CUDA programming is commonly used to control the Tensor cores.
 See

 CUDA C/C++ and CUDA Fortran